Can I Reopen a Workers Comp Claim in Washington?

 Get Help Reopening Your L&I Claim

-The process of reopening a worker’s comp claim can be complex.
-If you have applied to reopen, your claim has been rejected, or your application to reopen has been denied, you should immediately contact a qualified L&I attorney to get legal help.
+The process of reopening a worker’s comp claim can be complex and difficult.
+If you applied to reopen your claim, your claim was rejected, or your application to reopen has been denied, you should immediately contact a qualified L&I attorney to get legal help.
 Failure to act timely can result in the permanent denial of benefits.
 Don’t hesitate to reach out to the experienced L&I attorneys at Emery Reddy for help.